calexdiaz143/cs-175-amazon-project-clone/README.md

 - fix reviewerID (error b/c it's too large)
 - include reviewerName as a feature
   - b/c e.g. there's a guy named (Mike Tarrani "Jazz Drummer")
+- add a predict_train function to detect overfitting
+- maybe include some other classifiers or RNN